Reisner v. LesoAccountability for One of the Psychologists Behind the Guantánamo Abuses

 On July 28, 2010 the OPD denied jurisdiction over the complaint under a theory that Dr. Leso's conduct did not constitute the practice of psychology and thus was not governed by New York standards for professional psychologists.

-On August 26, 2010, CJA called on the American Psychological Association (APA), the largest association of psychologists worldwide, to expel Dr. Leso from its association and to recommend revocation of his license.
+On August 26, 2010, CJA called on the APA, the largest association of psychologists worldwide, to expel Dr. Leso from its association and to recommend revocation of his license.
 CJA renewed this call on September 21, 2012.
-The APA has so far failed to investigate the case against Dr. Leso, which has been before its Ethics Committee since Dr. Trudy Bond filed it in 2007.

 Read CJA Client Dr. Reisner and ally Dr. Trudy Bond’s open letter to Suzanne Bennett Johnson, President of the American Psychological Association requesting that she